ibm-cloud-docs/containers/ts-worker/ts-worker-ssh-fail.md

 ## Option 3: Create a pod with root SSH access
 {: #pod-ssh}

-If you are unable to use the `kubectl debug node` or `kubectl exec` commands, such as if the VPN connection between the cluster master and worker nodes is down, you can create a pod that enables root SSH access and copies a public SSH key to the worker node to allow SSH access.
+If you are unable to use the `kubectl debug node` or `kubectl exec` commands, such as if the VPN connection between the cluster master and worker nodes is down, you can create a pod that enables root SSH access and copies a public SSH key to the worker node for SSH access.
 {: shortdesc}

 Allowing root SSH access is a security risk.
 Only allow SSH access when it is required and no other option is available to troubleshoot worker node issues.
 When you finish troubleshooting, be sure to follow step 7 in this section to disable SSH access.